Best Snowboards for Beginners, And What to Look For

 The Sugar Banana is their entry-level model, and the mellow rocker is just what you need for that first foray into snowboarding.

 The great thing about the Craft is that Salomon have taken the best bits from a more high-tech board, and made a simpler version.
+It is also an outstanding value.
+Prices are constantly changing, but the Craft is usually at the bottom end of the price range for the boards on this list.

 Don’t let the name “Basic” fool you.
 This is a quality board with excellent materials.
 By YES’ own admission, they’ve poured way more tech into this than the price tag would suggest.